 This book can cross over between Middle Grade and Young Adult and the audiobook version is one of the highest quality productions so I put it on this list as well as my Best Children’s Audiobooks List.
 There were different narrators for the different point of views, music playing when it happened in the story, and singing.
 Definitely the most involved audiobook I’ve listened to.
 And the story is great as well!
 I loved the historical setting and the beautiful way it was told of having three individual stories about children in different places and the way the same harmonica connected them all.

-These are part of a trilogy and the first two books are out now, with the third book scheduled to come out early 2019.
 It was pretty fascinating to learn about the author’s interpretation of the gladiatrices (female gladiators) who were little known people in history.
 And I loved being able to see the Celtic and Roman cultures and the ways that those cultures clashed and intersected.
 The accents the narrator used really gave the feel of the different cultures and made it a very entertaining story to listen to.